lizqian/ENM_3440_HW2/README.md

 '''
 import pandas as pd
-# Replace 'your_file_path.csv' with the actual path to your CSV file
 csv_file_path = 'acquiredDataset.csv'
-# Load the CSV file into a DataFrame
 df = pd.read_csv(csv_file_path)
-# Check for missing values in the DataFrame
 missing_values = df.isnull().sum()
-# Remove rows with missing values (NaN)
 df_cleaned = df.dropna()
-# Display the missing values count and the first few rows of the cleaned DataFrame
 print("Missing Values:")
 print(missing_values)
 print("\nCleaned DataFrame:")